 Overall, the Logitech MK270 Wireless is a fantastic choice for home theater, going wireless for your desktop, or even using it with Android devices wherever you need a keyboard.
 The key to keep in mind is that this is a solid, durable keyboard that comes with a mouse for a cheap price.
 Sure you can get fancier or glossier ones, but this will get the job done and won’t break the bank.

 Where would a wireless keyboard and mouse make your life easier?
 What’s your preference for keyboard manufacturers?
 Find a great deal?
 Let us know in the comments.
-Please do SUBSCRIBE for new content, and if you have a question or if we missed something, please tell us down below.
-And let us know what you’d like to see next!
-Bye for now!
+Please take a second to hit Like, subscribe, the bell, and we often reply to your feedback so if you have a question, fire away.
+We really appreciate you watching this far, thanks for your time, and we’ll see you on the next.
+Bye for now.